peteratticusberg/orc/lib/qtum.md

 ## Soundbite

-A smart contract platform that can interoperate with smart contracts on other platforms (e.g Bitcion, Ethereum)
+QTUM powers the QTUM network.
+The QTUM network is platform for smart contracts and dapps that can interoperate with other blockchains.

 ## Release Date